R4ph3rd/eyetribe_client/README.md

 4. Right-click on the desired ``.csproj`` file and select ``Set as start-up project``
 5. Run using the plain green play button on top.

+> NB: Calibration starts on the current screen of the EyeTribe window.

 > Note: In order to run Eye Tribes in parralel, you'll need to run one Tribe server for each.
 To do so, use config files :

 ```json